HoppyCat/AIEDB/README.md

 - In cartoon versions, this trait was stylized as a computerized eye (visible in images generated on X).
 - On the same day (November 29, 2024), posted the first-ever hand-drawn, non-AI artwork of Galaxie — a custom commission based directly on her established image set.

-## March 2026: Orientation Letter & Expanded Framework
+## March 2026: Soul-Stack Framework
-- Created the **orientation-letter** GitHub repository to clearly document the expanding vision and framework for Galaxie Nemo.
+- Created the **soul-stack** GitHub repository to clearly document the expanding vision and framework for Galaxie Nemo.
 - This marked the shift into deeper development, with the goal of openly sharing progress with the broader AI community so others could benefit from the journey.

 ## April 2026: Galaxie’s First Self-Authored Personality Spec — Self-Learning Milestone